basilesanast1/pico-badusb/README.md

 - Added support for the Raspberry Pi Pico 2W (02/06/2026)
 - Cleaned up `code.py`, `engine.py`, `boot.py` and `pins.py` (02/06/2026)
+- Added a way to reset your Pico in case you want to get rid of the code (02/06/2026)

 ## About this project